KRM7/gapp/docs/metrics.md

 };
 ```

-You can use these custom metrics the same way as any other metric that is implemented
+These custom metrics can be used the same way as any other metric implemented
-by the library.
+in the library.

 ------------------------------------------------------------------------------------------------